About Our Founder

 Michael credits the combination of good counseling and a relationship with God for his transformation.
 Counseling peeled back the layers, helping him identify that the triggers he was reacting to were related to the unanswered questions of, “Am I lovable?”
 His relationship with God, the creator of the universe, convinced him the answer was “Yes!”

 Since his transformation, Michael has been violence free.
 He says what’s even better is he feels a peace that profoundly and positively impacts his relationships with his children, co-workers, acquaintances, and strangers.
-While his marriage did not survive, he now enjoys a loving, drama-free, and violence free relationship with an amazing and beautiful partner, Lynn.
-Michael and Lynn have a lazy goldendoodle named Hank and a resident diva yellow tabby cat named Mercedes.
+While the marriage that was tainted by his domestic violence did not survive, he now enjoys a loving, drama-free, and violence free marriage with his amazing and beautiful wife, Lynn.
+Michael and Lynn have a lazy goldendoodle named Hank and a jittery but lovable tabby cat named Bear.
 Together they enjoy spending time with their friends, adult children, traveling, hiking, kayaking, and working on home projects.